 He was standing before me bent at the waist, hands braced on his legs, tears of laughter leaking from his eyes.
 His beautiful blue eyes.
 He had shocking peroxide white hair; spiked up in some areas, curling in others.
 He was wearing what in LA is a big no-no - black jeans, black t-shirt (with Led Zeppelin written on it) and big combat boots.
 He was absolutely beautiful and my breath whooshed out of my mouth in a rush as I watched him raise his head to look into my eyes.

-I could feel my face cracking into a grin, despite the fact he had knocked me over and then started laughing at me.
+I could feel my face cracking into a grin, despite the fact he knocked me over, then started laughing at me.
 There was something about him that said he wasn't laughing at me, so much as the situation.

-"You looked so -" he broke off again, bending over again to laugh and I found myself joining him, still sitting on the floor on top of my books.
+"You looked so..." he trailed off again, bending over to laugh.
+I found myself joining him - still sitting on the floor on top of my books.
 We laughed for what felt like forever, until I couldn't even remember what I'd found so funny in the first place, tears leaking out of our eyes and my cheeks hurting from smiling so much.

 Eventually I looked back up at him and his laughter had died down to a half-embarrassed, half-fond smile.
-He reached out his hand to help me up and as I took it I felt an almightly zing of electricity surge through my arm.
-When I came to be standing in front of him, he flashed a brilliant grin at me and didn't let go of my hand while he bent down to one-handedly offer my fallen-books to me.
+He reached out his hand to help me up.
+As I took it, I felt an almighty zing of electricity surge through my arm.
+When I came to be standing in front of him, he flashed a brilliant grin at me and didn't let go of my hand while he bent down to offer my fallen-books to me with his other hand.
 I opened my bag to him and he stuffed in as many as he could, grabbing the ones that didn't fit and walking me over to a nearby empty table.
 All while still holding my hand.

 I was in a daze by the time he finally let me go, falling into a seat only to have him fall into the one beside me.